azrinsani/Authzilla/README.md

 ## Why Authzilla?
 Identity Server is complicated.
 I have a theory that it was purposely made that way so support/consultancy work can be sold to corporate customers.
 People need to make a living right?
 But not everyone is corporate rich.
-Authzilla aims to solve the pain of setting up Identity Server from cheapskates like myself, by wrapping it around an simple installable service.
+Authzilla aims to solve the pain of setting up Identity Servers, by wrapping it around an simple installable service.